Aryan

 after Pashupati (lord of all animals), an epithet of Shiv.
 While

-supporters have raised several objections.
-Doris Srinivasan has
+have raised several objections.
+Doris Srinivasan has argued that

-argued that the figure does not have three faces, or yogic posture,
+the figure does not have three faces, or yogic posture, and that

-and that in Vedic literature Rudra was not a protector of wild
+in Vedic literature Rudra was not a protector of wild animals.
+Herbert

-animals.
-Herbert Sullivan and Alf Hiltebeitel also rejected Marshall's
+Sullivan and Alf Hiltebeitel also rejected Marshall's conclusions,

-conclusions, with the former claiming that the figure was female,
+with the former claiming that the figure was female, while the latter

 Marshall

-based upon excavation of several female figurines, and thought
+upon excavation of several female figurines, and thought that this

-that this was a precursor of the Hindu sect of Shaktism.
-However
+was a precursor of the Hindu sect of Shaktism.
+However the function

-the function of the female figurines in the life of Indus Valley
+of the female figurines in the life of Indus Valley people remains

-people remains unclear, and Possehl does not regard the evidence
+unclear, and Possehl does not regard the evidence for Marshall's

-for Marshall's hypothesis to be "terribly robust".
-Some
+hypothesis to be "terribly robust".
+Some of the baetyls

-of the baetyls interpreted by Marshall to be sacred phallic representations
+interpreted by Marshall to be sacred phallic representations are

-are now thought to have been used as pestles or game counters
+now thought to have been used as pestles or game counters instead,

-instead, while the ring stones that were thought to symbolise
+while the ring stones that were thought to symbolise yoni were determined

-yoni were determined to be architectural features used to stand
+to be architectural features used to stand pillars, although the

 myth of such a monster created by goddess Aruru